gautriv/apidocumentation/pages/mydoc/journey.md

 **Step 1: Asking Nicely - Telling the Computer What You Want**

-You tell your browser, "Hey, I want something."
-Picture it like asking a friend for a favor.
-Your browser becomes a speedy messenger, firing off a note to the server, asking, "Do you have what they're looking for?"
+Picture this: you’re sitting on your couch, craving answers (or tacos, but let’s stick with answers for now).
+You type something into your browser, like, “How do penguins flirt?”
+(Yes, they really do have moves.)
+Your browser nods, cracks its knuckles, and says, “Got it, boss!”

+Off it goes, sprinting to a server somewhere in the world to ask, “Hey, do you have any penguin flirting tips?”
+It’s like your browser is that friend who always knows someone who knows someone who has what you need.
+The ultimate wingman.

 **Step 2: Proving You're You - Showing Your ID**

-The server might be a bit cautious and say, "Prove you're you!"
-Think of it like showing your ID at a cool party.
-Your browser nudges you, saying, "They just want to make sure you're the real deal.
-Share your secret code."
+But wait—before handing over the goods, the server might raise an eyebrow and ask, “Who are you, and how do I know you’re not a robot?”
+Classic server skepticism.

+So, your browser turns to you and whispers, “Hey, they want proof.
+Give me your password.”
+You oblige, typing in your super-secret code (hopefully not “password123”), and voilà—the server nods approvingly.
+“You’re in.
+No robots allowed.”

 **Step 3: Showing Your Secret Code - Giving Your Password**

 <br>
 You type in your secret code (password), and your browser hands it to the server.
 If it checks out, the server says, "Alright, come on in!"

-**Step 4: Getting the Goods - Like Borrowing a Library Book**

-Now, the server hands over the info you wanted.
-Imagine it's like the librarian handing you the book you asked for.
-The server wraps it up, and your browser brings it to you.
+**Step 4: The Great Info Hunt – Servers Do Their Thing**

+Now the server gets to work.
+It dives into its database, a huge digital filing cabinet, and searches for exactly what you asked for.
+Imagine a librarian sprinting through rows of books, muttering, “Penguins… penguins… ah, here it is!”
+The server grabs the info, wraps it up neatly, and sends it back to your browser.
+Mission accomplished.

 **Step 5: Making It Look Nice - Dressing Up the Info**

-The info might look plain, but your browser has some buddies – HTML, CSS, and JavaScript.
-They're like decorators making the info look cool and organized.
-They're the reason web pages aren't just boring text.
+When the info arrives, it’s not exactly glamorous.
+Think plain, unseasoned tofu.
+That’s where your browser’s dream team—HTML, CSS, and JavaScript—comes in.
+These guys are like the Queer Eye of the internet.
+They take that plain data and transform it into a stunning, user-friendly webpage.

+Without them?
+Every site would look like a badly formatted Word document.
+Yikes.

 <br>

 **Step 6: Magic Storage Place - Where Computers Keep Stuff**

-Behind the scenes, the server has a secret stash – the database.
-It uses special spells (SQL, MySQL, and Python) to find and keep stuff.
-Think of it as the hidden library where all the digital things are kept safe.
+Behind the scenes, all the magic starts in the database—a giant vault of information.
+Imagine it as the Hogwarts library, minus the floating candles but with equally nerdy spells like SQL.
+Whenever the server needs something, it waves its wand (okay, it types a query), and poof—the info is retrieved.
+No owls required.

   <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-7149683584202371"
       crossorigin="anonymous"></script>